StacksGather

 • Language Support

 Codeium is an AI tool that is one of the best free Cursor AI alternatives in 2025.
 Codeium AI is a free, AI-powered code completion and generation tool designed to help developers write better code faster.
-It functions as an AI coding assistant, offering real-time suggestions, code snippets, function generation, and natural language understanding — directly within popular IDEs.
+It functions as an AI coding assistant, offering real-time suggestions, code snippets, function generation, and natural language understanding directly within popular IDEs.
+This platform is for those developers who want complete control over security with integrations.
+It provides strong flexibility with support for Api development workflow, which makes it a unique use case.

 Codeium vs GitHub Copilot